The EvalGroup’s Clients

 Funding Source: Georgia Department of Behavioral Health and Developmental Disabilities, Division of Addictive Diseases

 Conducted a comprehensive process and outcome evaluation; provided technical assistance to help build internal and community level evaluation capacity.
+Assist in the development of strategic plans; develop infographic progress and data reports to offer recommendations that are used to improve service offerings.

 National Minority Clinic and Research Association